ceresBakalite/similarity/README.md

      It was noted that timeout errors (specifically 258 and -2 SQL and .NET timeouts) occurred during specific periods during the day.
 This in turn brought to attention the need to invoke some background processes at different intervals during initialisation.

+     In addition, the delays enabled us to accurately target retry attempts on stored procedures that did not experience a fatal error, which was a bonus.

 [Hamming Distance as a Concept in DNA Molecular Recognition]: https://pubs.acs.org/doi/full/10.1021/acsomega.7b00053
 [Journal of Biomedical Semantics]: https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-019-0216-2